Fondeadora/.github/pull_request_template.md

 ### Checklist

-Please delete options that are not relevant.
+_Please delete options that are not relevant._

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] The code follows the project style guide
+- [ ] Does your code follow the project style guide?
-- [ ] My changes require documentation changes
-- [ ] Updated the documentation
+- [ ] Have you updated the documentation as needed?
-- [ ] Tests that cover the changes have been added
+- [ ] Have you added tests that cover the changes and run them?

 ### Additional Context